 He has an extensive consulting practice as a litigation advisor and expert witness as well as clients worldwide for diving and maritime operations and safety protocols.
 Government clients have included the U. S. Navy, U.S. Coast Guard, Dept. of Defense, U.S. Marine Corps, Naval Criminal Intelligence Agency, the Federal Bureau of Investigation (FBI), and the Central Intelligence Agency (CIA).

 His litigation appearances include both civil and criminal proceedings in the United States Canada, Israel, Okinawa, United Kingdom, Costa Rica, Mexico, Ecuador, the British Virgin Islands, Puerto Rico, the U.S. Virgin Islands, Micronesia, Belize, St. Maarten, Singapore, Greece, and Barbados.
 These include cases involving issues of engineering, operational protocols, safety, charter contracts, compliance with international and local regulations, licensing, recreational and commercial operation of vessels and watercraft, wrongful death and personal injury torts.
-He has worked on over 300 case files.
+He has worked on over 340 case files to date.
 These were nearly evenly divided between plaintiff and defense cases.